YihsunEthanCheng/CarND-Advanced-Lane-Lines/README.md

 ### 2. Undistortion

 Use the camera matrix derived from camera calibration to undistort each input frame.
-The difference in natural image may not be easily seen.
+The difference in the natural image may not be easily seen.
 Refers to the image above to visualize the difference before and after undistortion.

 ![alt text][image1]

 ### 3. Color feature extraction
 The input image is first transformed to HLS color space.
-As color saturation is less sensitive to lighting condition, the "S" channle is selected and thresholded as suggested in the parameter dictionary above.
+As color saturation is less sensitive to lighting condition, the "S" channel is selected and thresholded as suggested in the parameter dictionary above.

 ![alt text][image2]

 ### 4. Gradient feature extraction

-As we are searching for near-vertical lines, the gradeint change in the x-direction stands out as a lane discriminator.
-The feature is extract by Sobel filter with the threshold suggested in the parameter file as \[20,100\].
+As we are searching for near-vertical lines, the gradient change in the x-direction stands out as a lane discriminator.
+The feature is extracted by Sobel filter with the threshold suggested in the parameter file as \[20,100\].
 Below shows an example.

 ![alt text][image3]

 ### 5. Combined feature mask

-Gradient/color features are often complimentary.
+Gradient/color features are often complementary.
 Combined the two gives a much better look of the lanes as shown below.

 ![alt text][image4]

 ### 6. Perspective transfromation

-Lanes are perspective trasnfromed in 2D images.
+Lanes are perspective transformed in 2D images.
 To have a better view of the lane for extraction, a reverse perspective transformation called warping will do the trick.
-The problem is how to acquire the trasnformation matrix.
+The problem is how to acquire the transformation matrix.
 To do this, we need straight line images as a groundtruth to derive the transformation.
-The two stright lines images in "test_images" folder serve the purpose.
-After many round of tuning, I have manully derive the source/destination window for perspective transformation as below.
-The two sets of points allow me to find the warper matrix.
+The two straight lines images in "test_images" folder serve the purpose.
+After many rounds of tuning, I have manually derived the source/destination window for perspective transformation as below.
+The two sets of points allow me to find the warper matrix.Gradient/color features are often complementary.
+Combined the two gives a much better look of the lanes as shown below.

 | Source        | Destination   |
 |:-------------:|:-------------:|